 Every time you inhale a cigarette, a flood of chemicals enters your lungs, which allows the chemicals to gain access to your bloodstream.
 Nicotine reduces blood flow to the tissues in the body, including skin tissues, since it constricts the blood vessels.
 This prevents essential oxygen and nutrients from getting to your skin.

 Smoking also degrades the skin’s elastin and collagen.
 This can lead to roughness and sagging of your skin.
 Vitamin A stores in the skin are reduced by smoking.
 The reduction of this vitamin makes your skin more vulnerable so that it is not able to protect itself from outside threats efficiently.

-Free radical formation is increased by smoking.
-This increases your risk of developing a skin cancer in the squamous cells.
+The free radical formation is increased by smoking.
+This increases your risk of developing skin cancer in the squamous cells.
 In the US, this type of skin cancer is the second most common form.